kjell/mcn-2020-git-haiku/index.md

-Won't you come and see
+Oh, tranquility!
-visit the ancestral grave
+starving for fat fish or mice
-It’s the Doll’s Festival.
+and gazes at the moon.